Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 In this **requantization** step, labelled RQ, we convert the INT32 representation back into INT8.
 The benefit is a reduction in the amount of data written from GPU SRAM to DRAM - and so higher performance.

 > [!TODO]
-> {TALK ABOUT HOW RQ is DERIVED)
+> TALK ABOUT HOW RQ is DERIVED

 #### Quantization Operation Overheads

 > [!TODO]
 > MOVE TO BENCHMARKING SECTION?

-To fully realise the throughput improvements from INT8 matrix multiplications, we must mitigate the cost of the Q/DQ/RQ nodes.
+To fully realise throughput improvements from INT8 matrix multiplications, we must mitigate the cost of the Q/DQ/RQ nodes.
 Since these are elementwise operations, this can be achieved through [operator fusion](https://horace.io/brrr_intro.html).
 The following diagrams demonstrate this for i8i32 and i8i8.
 Fused operators are indicated by the dashed boxes:

 ![](_attachments/Mode%201%20GEMM%20(4).svg)